What Is a Contingent Staffing Workforce?

 - Is the agency big enough and does it have the recruiting power to fill your needs?

-Relying on another company to help make important staffing decisions isn’t always easy.
-You need reliable craftsmen, and you need them now.
-Can the staffing agency find the workers you need, when you need them?
-And, more than that, can the agency find craftsmen who are a good match for your business?
+Relying on another company to help make important contingent staffing decisions isn’t always easy.
+You need reliable craftworkers, and you need them now.
+Can the staffing partner find the workers you need, when you need them?
+And, more than that, can the staffing partner find craftworkers who are a good match for your business?

 What to ask:

-- How does the staffing agency find, evaluate and recruit craftsmen?
+- How does the staffing agency find, evaluate and recruit craftworkers?

-- How do they ensure you receive reliable, proven craftsmen who meet your exact requirements?
+- How do they ensure you receive reliable, proven craftworkers who meet your exact requirements?

 3: Is safety their #1 core value?